ece362-purdue/proton-labs/docs/index.md

-# Purdue Proton
+# Proton Dev Board

 <!-- !!! warning
     **This page is a work in progress.** -->

-Purdue Proton is an educational RP2350B devboard with a detachable debug probe intended for use in embedded systems labs.
+Proton Dev Board is an educational RP2350B devboard with a detachable debug probe intended for use in embedded systems labs.

 ![front board](assets/front.png)
 ![back board](assets/back.png)